Caitlyn Shea Malcynsky

 Mr. Walsh was admitted to the Connecticut Bar in 1987 and the New York Bar in 1988.
 He is also admitted to practice in the Federal District Court of Connecticut, the Eastern District Court of New York, the Southern District Court of New York and the Second Circuit Court of Appeals.

-From 1988 through 1989, Mr. Walsh served as a federal law clerk to the Honorable Ellen Bree Burns, who at the time was the Chief Judge, and now serves as Senior Judge, for the District of Connecticut.
+From 1988 through 1989, Mr. Walsh served as a federal law clerk to the Honorable Ellen Bree Burns, who at the time was the Chief Judge for the District of Connecticut.

-Mr. Walsh is board certified as a Civil Trial Advocate by the National Board of Trial Advocacy.
+Mr. Walsh is board certified, and twice re-certified, as a Civil Trial Advocate by the National Board of Trial Advocacy (NBIA).
 Additionally, Mr. Walsh is an Advocate Member of the American Board of Trial Advocates (ABOTA).
-In 2010, Mr. Walsh was inducted as a Fellow of the prestigious American College of Trial Lawyers.
+Mr. Walsh currently serves as President of ABOTA’s Executive Committee for the Connecticut chapter.
+In 2010, Mr. Walsh was inducted as a Fellow of the prestigious American College of Trial Lawyers (ACTL), and is a former Chair of the State Committee for the Connecticut Chapter.
 Membership in the College is limited to less than 1% of the lawyer population of each state.
-Mr. Walsh currently serves on the Executive Committees for both the American Board of Trial Advocates and the American College of Trial Attorneys.
+In 2015, Mr. Walsh was inducted into the International Academy of Trial Lawyers.
+Mr. Walsh is also Life Fellow of the Connecticut Bar Foundation.

 Mr. Walsh has extensive trial experience handling plaintiff’s personal injury actions in Connecticut’s state and federal courts.
-His practice consists of complex matters involving catastrophic loss and injury, including medical malpractice and wrongful death lawsuits.
+His practice focuses primarily on complex matters involving catastrophic loss and injury, including medical malpractice and wrongful death lawsuits.
 Mr. Walsh frequently appears in the Connecticut Appellate and Supreme Courts, and is listed as attorney of record in several reported Connecticut Supreme Court and Appellate Court decisions, including Suarez v.
 Sordo, Chylinski v.
 Walmart, Inc., Meek v.
 Walmart Stores, Inc., Rumbin v.
 Utical Mutual, Filippi v.
 State of Connecticut, Weigold v.
-Patel, and Falls Church v.
-Tyler, Cooper & Alcorn.
+Patel, Falls Church v.
+Tyler, Cooper & Alcorn, and Arroyo v.
+Univ. of Connecticut.